 - 10GB of data per month – $60

-Xfinity Mobile charges reasonable taxes and fees beyond the base prices mentioned previously, but Xfinity Mobile does not charge any activation fees.
+Xfinity Mobile charges reasonable taxes and fees beyond its base prices, but Xfinity Mobile does not charge any activation fees.

 Xfinity Mobile offers subscribers a lot of flexibility in their plans.
 It’s possible to switch between tiers on the By the Gig plan or switch between By the Gig and Unlimited plans in the middle of a billing cycle.
 Subscribers can even mix-and-match price structures on family plans.
 One person on a family plan can have unlimited data while two other people on the same plan share By the Gig data.

-Only existing Xfinity home internet customers are eligible to sign up for Xfinity Mobile.
+Only Xfinity Home Internet customers are eligible to sign up for Xfinity Mobile.
 If an Xfinity Mobile subscriber cancels other Xfinity services, the subscriber will be charged additional monthly fees:

-In other words, choosing Xfinity Mobile for wireless service may come with the indirect cost of reducing people’s flexibility when choosing an internet service provider.
-I encourage potential customers to take this indirect cost seriously.
-I previously discussed Xfinity Mobile’s pricing structure in more detail in a blog post.
+Xfinity Mobile comes with an indirect cost: reduced flexibility when choosing an internet service provider.
+Potential subscribers should take this indirect cost seriously (I previously discussed Xfinity Mobile’s pricing structure in more detail).